 Jordon got a great year end bonus.
 Instead of spending it on himself, he decided to get me a new camera.
 We looked at a variety of Olympus options from the Olympus PEN E-PL5 and E-PL7 to an older Olympus OM-D E-M5 but decided on the Olympus OM-D E-M10.

-I ordered the camera from Don’s Photo in Saskatoon and I hope to have it in a couple of weeks.
-Thanks to Jordon who is using his Christmas money for this purchase.
-Actually thanks to Jordon who bought (and surprised me) with the Olympus PEN E-PL2 and two Christmases ago and surprised me with the decision to get me this camera.
+I ordered the Olympus OM-D E-M10 from Don’s Photo in Saskatoon and I hope to have it in a couple of weeks.
+Thanks to Jordon who bought (and surprised me) with the Olympus PEN E-PL2 and two Christmases ago and surprised me with the decision to get me this camera.
 I can’t wait.

 Jordon is working today but I am not.
 He did get up early and gave me a new “Canada” spring jacket, a chocolate rose that I wanted and a chocolate rose (my favourite kind of rose).
 He also took me down to the CP Rail Bridge in Saskatoon and put a love lock on the stairwell.
 The wind was howling and it was unbelievably cold by the time that we climbed the three flights of stairs.
 By the time we got back to the car our ears and faces were frozen.
 I’m glad he did it.
 It was a great romantic gesture.
 He does this romance stuff well.

 I got him a new hat by Under Armour.
 His old hat was stolen out of our Mazda.
 It’s not the same but it is close enough and I think he looks good in it.

 Think of it as lingerie for bald guys.
 Before you comment that I am horrible at this Valentine’s Day stuff, I actually am and this is what Jordon wanted.